Common Wrist Injuries Treated in Singapore

-In addition to carpal tunnel syndrome, arthritis is another common cause of wrist pain.
-Arthritis can affect any part of the body and it is especially common in your wrists.
-While there is a wide range of different kinds of arthritis that can cause wrist pain, there are a few particular common types of wrist arthritis.
+In addition to carpal tunnel syndrome, arthritis is another common cause.
+Arthritis can affect any part of the body and it is especially common.
+While there is a wide range of different kinds of arthritis, there are a few particular common types of wrist arthritis.

-Osteoarthritis wrist pain is very common as you get older and can come on at any age due to overuse.
-Rheumatoid arthritis is also an all too common cause of wrist pain and it is a condition that will typically affect both of your wrists.
+Osteoarthritis pain is very common as you get older and can come on at any age due to overuse.
+Rheumatoid arthritis is also an all too common cause and it is a condition that will typically affect both of your wrists.
 Meanwhile, psoriatic arthritis comes along with psoriasis and can cause aching wrists.

-Expert Tip: Infectious arthritis is one of the times when wrist pain is an emergency.
+Expert Tip: Infectious arthritis is one of the times when it is an emergency.
 If your wrist feels warm and you have a fever over 37.7°C, it is time to go directly to the doctor for a check.

-There are a few home remedies for arthritis that will help you reduce pain and swelling.
+There are a few home remedies for wrist arthritis that will help you reduce pain and swelling.
 The first and foremost is stretching and building up your strength.
-A physical therapist can help you create a wrist arthritis exercise routine that will help manage the condition.
+A physical therapist can help you create an arthritis exercise routine that will help manage the condition.
 Planning your exercise for after a warm shower can make these workouts a bit easier.

 Note: Skip workouts on days when you’re in pain.
 Whenever there is a flare-up, it is crucial to skip a day and wait until the inflammation goes away (ice will help with this).

-Sometimes your body has too much of something and that becomes a cause of wrist pain.
+Sometimes your body has too much of something and that becomes a cause.
 When you have too much uric acid that isn’t washed out of your body when you urinate, it can cause gout.
 Meanwhile, if you have too much calcium that builds up in your joint, your wrist will swell and become red.
-This painful wrist swelling is called pseudogout.
+This painful swelling is called pseudogout.

 Ganglion cysts are small fluid-filled lumps on tendons or joints and can appear on your wrist as a lump and they can be painful.